Contents

 • Departure: 8:30pm

-• Return to dock: 11:20pm
+• Return: 11:20pm

-Maxim’s Cruise
+Maxim’s Dinner Cruise

 Batobus hop-on-hop-off cruise timings